-Here is a band 9 sample answer for you and question analysis.
+Here is a band 9 sample answer for you and a question analysis.

-Question: The chart below shows the total number of minutes (in billions) of telephone call in the UK, divided into three categories, from 1995-2002.
+Question: The chart below shows the total number of minutes (in billions) of telephone calls in the UK, divided into three categories, from 1995-2002.

 Summarise the information by selecting a reporting the main features, and make comparisons where relevant.

-The bar graph shows the combined time spent in billions of minutes, on three different kinds of phone call in the United Kingdom, from 1995-2002.
+The bar graph shows the combined time spent in billions of minutes, on three different kinds of phone calls in the United Kingdom, from 1995-2002.

 National and international calls increased steadily year on year, from just under 40 billion minutes in 1995 to a peak of just over 60 billion in 2002.
-Mobile minutes increased at a very rapid pace from approximately 3 billion in 1995 to around 45 billion in 2002.
+Mobile minutes increased rapidly from approximately 3 billion in 1995 to around 45 billion in 2002.
 Mobile phone usage nearly doubled from approximately 22 billion minutes in 2000 to 40 billion in 2001.

-You will notice that there are four paragraphs in this answer and each paragraph has a purpose.
-I advise all of my students to use this four paragraph structure.
+You will notice that there are four paragraphs in this answer, each with a purpose.
+I advise all of my students to use this four-paragraph structure.

 Let’s look at it in more detail.

 Paraphrase question.
-This should be one sentence only and it is how you should start all of your essays.
-Paraphrasing is just writing the sentence again so that it has the same meaning but with different words.
+This should be one sentence only, and it is how you should start all of your essays.
+Paraphrasing is just writing the sentence again to have the same meaning but with different words.
 See my post on how to paraphrase for more detailed information on how to do this.

-In this paragraph we outline the general trends or most noticeable general things about the chart.
-This is our overview and the examiner will be looking for this.
-It is very difficult to get a high band score without one.
-Notice that I have not included any numbers in this paragraph and instead used very general language to show what is happening overall.
+In this paragraph, we outline the general trends or most noticeable general things about the chart.
+This is our overview, and the examiner will be looking for this.
+It isn’t easy to get a high band score without one.
+Notice that I have not included any numbers in this paragraph and used very general language to show what is happening.

 Overall, local calls remain the most popular, despite a bit of fluctuation, and the other two also show a general increase.
-We are not really looking for what happens between years in this paragraph and instead we take a very broad view of the data.
-We can then move on to describing these general trends in more detail in the next two paragraphs.
+We are not looking at what happens between years in this paragraph; instead, we take a very broad view of the data.
+In the next two paragraphs, we can then describe these general trends in more detail.

 Paragraphs 3 and 4